Where Is Your Child's Safe Place?

 Where do you think their safe place is and let's talk about what I mean by that.

-This came to my mind because dancers and music lesson kids are back at Thrive this week to start their Fall semester.
+This came to my mind because dancers and music lesson kids are back at Thrive this week to start their School Year classes.

-What's happened is there's something I noticed and as students came in our doors this week, some of them haven't been here in several weeks or even some a few months and they came in and smiles and open arms.
+There is something I noticed as students came in our doors this week.
+Some of them haven't been here in several weeks or even some a few months and they came in with smiles and open arms.

-Lots of hugs, waving saying “Hello, Hi Ms. Kathy, hi Ms. Rachel, hi Ms. Danny, Hi Mr. Kevin.”
+Lots of hugs, waving, saying “Hello, Hi Ms. Cathy, Hi Ms. Marilyn, Hi Ms. Dani, Hi Mr. Kevin.”

-And I could tell that they just felt very safe here, very comfortable, welcoming and it was very comforting to see that as they returned back here.
+And I could tell that they just felt very safe here, very comfortable, and welcomed.
+And it was very comforting to see that as they returned back here.

-I know that many kids feel very comfortable and they really feel at home here and that warms our hearts because that's one of our missions, to make sure that your child feels like this is maybe a home away from home.
+I know that many kids feel very comfortable and they really feel at home here.
+That warms our hearts because that's one of our missions, to make sure that your child feels like this is a home away from home.

-Some of the conversations I've been having with parents this week, their children are in new classrooms with new teachers, new classmates.
+Some of the conversations I've been having with parents this week are about their children being in new classrooms with new teachers and new classmates at school.

 Some kids are having a bit of a challenge adjusting to all the newness and their new schedule.

-So what's happening is the returning students that have been here last year, last spring, last summer, last fall, even though they have a lot of newness and change at school and in their lives, they're coming in here and think:
+So what's happening is our returning students that have been here last year, last spring, last summer, last fall, even though they have a lot of newness and change at school and in their lives, they're coming in here and they think:

 “I know it here.
 I know what’s here for me.
 I know what to expect.
 I feel comfortable here.
 I have familiar surroundings.”